-Thyroid nodules, the most common presenting symptom of thyroid cancer, affect 3-4% of normal population, most thyroid nodules are benign and only 5% to 15% is thyroid cancer.1 One of greatest challenges in thyroid pathology is differentiation between benign and malignant follicular-patterned neoplasms.
+Thyroid nodules, the most common presenting symptom of thyroid cancer, affect 3-4% of normal population, most thyroid nodules are benign and only 5% to 15% is thyroid cancer [1].

+One of greatest challenges in thyroid pathology is differentiation between benign and malignant follicular-patterned neoplasms.
 When confronted by a follicular patterned tumour, the pathologist relies on capsular and/or vascular invasion to determine biological behaviour of a thyroid tumour.
 Multiple studies have demonstrated great inter-observer and intra-observer variability in histopathological diagnosis of follicular pattern thyroid lesions.
 This variability is because agreement about minimal criteria required for changes in nuclear features of PTC, as well as exact criteria for capsular invasion, not universally accepted.
-Therefore, the search for objective markers of thyroid malignancy is of great importance.^{3.4}
+Therefore, the search for objective markers of thyroid malignancy is of great importance [2,3].

-A growing number of some promising immunohisto-chemical markers for the differential diagnosis of thyroid lesions have emerged, including CD56, HBME-1, galectin-3 and CK19 but till now none of them are conclusive.^{5,6}

-Insulin-like growth factor II mRNA-binding protein 3 (IMP3) is a member of the IMP family, consisting of IMP1-3, that plays an important role in RNA traffking, stabilization and translation during embryogenesis.
-IMP3 promote tumor cell proliferation, migration, invasion, and aggressivenes.7 IMP3 has been showed as an important cancer-specific gene associated with several types of cancers including lung cancer,8 germ cell cancer,9 colon cancer,10 pancreatic cancer,11 gastric cancer.12 cancer.13 liver and kidney cancer.14In several organ systems, IMP3 expression has been shown to correlate with a higher grade of tumor, increased risk of metastases, and poorer prognosis.15
+A growing number of some promising immunohisto-chemical markers for the differential diagnosis of thyroid lesions have emerged, including CD56, HBME-1, galectin-3 and CK19 but till now none of them are conclusive [4,5].Insulin-like growth factor II mRNA-binding protein 3 (IMP3) is a member of the IMP family, consisting of IMP1-3, that plays an important role in RNA traffking, stabilization and translation during embryogenesis.
+IMP3 promote tumor cell proliferation, migration, invasion. and aggressiveness [6].
+IMP3 has been showed an important cancer-specific as gene associated with several types of cancers including lung cancer [7], germ cell cancer [8], colon cancer [9], pancreatic cancer [10], gastric cancer [11], liver cancer [12], and kidney cancer [13].
+In several organ systems, IMP3 expression has been shown to correlate with a higher grade of tumor, increased risk of metastases, and poorer prognosis [14].
 Depending on the fact that IMP3 is detected in different cancer types at high levels, we conducted this study to evaluate the diagnostic utility of IMP3 in differentiating benign and malignant thyroid lesions, its role in thyroid carcinogenesis and its potential prognostic role.